How to Determine Buyer Intent For SaaS Products

 For better understanding, let’s dissect a buyer’s journey into smaller groups:

-• Comparison: Alone need doesn’t define that a consumer will show interest in your product.
-The buyer will first explore all the available options then make a decision.
+• Comparison: need alone doesn’t mean that a consumer will show interest in your product.
+The buyer will first explore all the available options and then make a decision.
 Taking the same example of Zoom once again, during the pandemic, it wasn’t the only popular video calling software.
-As the Slack and Microsoft Teams also saw significant growth in their user base.
+Slack and Microsoft Teams also saw significant growth in their user base.

-• Decision: After comparing pros and cons of all the available options, finally the buyer comes to a decision.
-Depending upon the company’s size and urgency, buyers make a decision to buy a product or services.
+• Decision: After comparing the pros and cons of all the available options, finally the buyer comes to a decision.
+Depending upon the company’s size and urgency, buyers make a decision to buy a product or service.

 This is just a basic overview of the customer journey.
 Rest based on your SaaS products or services, your buyer’s journey will vary.